-People are safe from unauthorised visitors entering the building, as all visitors have to ring the front doorbell before gaining entry and record their visits in the visitor's book when entering and leaving.
-Peoples' personal care records are stored electronically and are password-protected, so are only available to care workers and healthcare professionals who are authorised to view them.
-Other personal and confidential information which is not available electronically is stored securely in the manager's office.
+People are safe from unauthorised visitors entering the home, as all visitors go through a locked gate to access the driveway and grounds.
+But there is currently no way of alerting people in the house to visitors wanting to enter.
+The manager is arranging to have a doorbell installed.

+Peoples' personal care records are only available to care workers and healthcare professionals who are authorised to view them.
+Other personal and confidential information is stored securely in the manager's office.